thiell/wedding/_i18n/en/otherevents/boat_tour.md

 </ul>
 </p>
 <p>
 We have room on the boat for 50 people.
-Use this <a href="https://docs.google.com/forms/d/e/1FAIpQLSdHeoddWQKrY1CLGZPFKahHeyiE57wJ8D02Mv_CT8jZOty9jw/viewform?usp=sf_link">Google Form</a> to sign up.
+Use this <a target="_blank" href="https://docs.google.com/forms/d/e/1FAIpQLSdHeoddWQKrY1CLGZPFKahHeyiE57wJ8D02Mv_CT8jZOty9jw/viewform?usp=sf_link">Google Form</a> to sign up.
 </p>